conorpp/conorpp.github.com/_posts/2016-09-23-designing-and-producing-2fa-tokens-to-sell-on-amazon.md

 # Wrap up

-I'm by no means an entrepreneur but I think I'd like to keep trying to be one.
+I'm by no means an entrepreneur but I'd like to keep trying to be one.
 This project has been a long term experiment and the experience has been great for me.
 I am not actually concerned with financial success or growth.
 The nice thing about this project is I can just let it sit and I don't need to maintain